 Hagia Sophia was an Orthodox Christian church built in the 6th century, later it was turned into an imperial mosque, and now is a museum.

 In 1453 the building was converted into an Ottoman mosque until 1931.
 Since 1935 it has been open to the public as a museum.
 For its beauty and artistic styles, it is said to have changed the history of architecture.
 Located on the opposite side of the famous Sultan Ahmet Mosque (Blue Mosque), it’s very well preserved.

-Opening hours of Hagia Sophia: 9 am-7 pm during summer, until 5 pm during winter
+Opening hours of Hagia Sophia: 9 am-7 pm during summer, to 5 pm during winter.

 Entrance fee to Hagia Sophia: Ticket price is 40 Lira.
-Non Turkish citizens’ children 12 years or younger don’t need a ticket unless they want to visit the harem.
-For the harem 6 years and younger don’t need a ticket.
+Non-Turkish citizens’ children of 12 years or younger don’t need a ticket unless they want to visit the harem.
+For the harem 6 years old and younger don’t need a ticket.